1M4nt0/solidtime-vscode/README.md

-# Solidtime
+# Solidtime VSCode Extension

-Solidtime is a VSCode extension that tracks your coding time and sends periodic updates to the Solidtime API.
+This is the official VSCode extension for [Solidtime](https://solidtime.io), a powerful time tracking tool.
+The extension integrates with Solidtime's API to track your coding time and send periodic updates.
 Manage your API key, API URL, and organization ID directly from VSCode.

 ## Features

-- Tracks time spent coding
+- Tracks time spent coding and syncs with your Solidtime account
 - Automatically sends time updates when a file change is detected or after a set interval
 - Pauses tracking after 2 minutes of inactivity
 - Provides commands to set and update your API key, API URL, and organization ID